mali8308/mali8308/README.md

 ---

 ### 🚀 What I'm working on
-- **Developing biological aging clock**: predicting age correctly is the first step to understanding aging.
+- **Developing biological aging clocks**: predicting age correctly is the first step to understanding aging.
 - **Analyzing large-scale multi-omics datasets to find genetic targets**: the answers are out there somewhere; we just need to look hard enough (or in the right places).

 ---